georgezzeng/Articles/2024-11-01-mining-genomes.md

 those to reality.
 We have developed ways of handling hundreds of thousands of genomes, approaching millions, so this is very much possible.

+This feature was originally published by the Morgridge Institute for Research in their [“Fearless Science” magazine, Fall 2024](https://morgridge.org/wp-content/uploads/Fearless-Science-Mag-Fall-2024-Digital.pdf).